l0veKry/6262/README.md

 If you get the source files from the gz file, you need to download the ranking data from our GitHub repo.
 Copy the entire data dir to your work dir. https://github.com/FunctionRorscharch/6262.git/data

+## How to use
+### DCG algorithm
+The source file dcg_1.py and dcg_2.py are the modules of DCG algorith to process ranking data. python3 dcg_1.py python3 dcg_2.py